ApiLogicServer/Docs/docs/Sample-Integration.md

     The rules shown above prevented the too-big order with *multi-table logic* to copy the Product Price, compute the Amount, roll it up to the AmountTotal and Balance, and check the CreditLimit.

     These same rules also govern changing orders, deleting them, picking different parts - about 9 transactions, all automated.
-Implementing all this by hand would otherwise require about 200 lines of code.
+Implementing all this by hand would otherwise require about 200 lines of code.<br><br><br>

-    &nbsp;

     #### Agility, Quality

     Rules are a unique and signifcant innovation, providing meaningful improvements over procedural logic: